-Carving is also a fun way to pass time, especially if you’re sitting by the fire.
-Once you get to experience with your hatchet, this may become one of your favorite activities and you actually might get good at it making some bowls, spoons, or other useful camp gear.
+Carving is also a fun way to pass the time, especially if you’re sitting by the fire.
+Once you get experience with your hatchet, this may become one of your favorite activities, and you actually might get good at it, making some bowls, spoons, or other useful camp gear.

 Making a Shelter

 In an emergency situation, you may need to make a quick shelter out of branches, trees, and other natural materials.
 A hatchet can help gather all the material you need to make a quick lean-to, teepee, or other structure.
 This is reason enough to carry a hatchet with you when venturing into the backcountry.

 Ice and Snow Tool

 While you may envision using a hatchet during warmer months, it can be an invaluable tool in the winter and cold weather.
 A hatchet can easily break through ice or snow, allowing you access to water.
 It’s also a tool that you can use as an anchor in hard-packed snow in the event of an emergency.

 The next most useful aspect of a hatchet while camping is to clear away overhanging branches in your campsite area.
 When I set up camp, I first locate my tent site.
 Next, I prioritize finding a level and dry location and clearing the branches or small saplings that may be in the way.
 It’s easy to look for an open area for your tent, but it may not be the best location.
 A hatchet makes quick work of clearing the area and helps to provide the best possible sleeping location.